Chart Color Schemes

 Dunlop's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions among its residents are somewhat typical of the general population but higher than the national average among older cohorts.
-The rate of private health cover is exceptionally high at approximately 59% of the total population (4,290 people).
-The most common medical conditions in the area are asthma and mental health issues, impacting 10.3 and 9.5% of residents respectively.
-67.6% of residents declared themselves completely clear of medical ailments compared to 68.1% across Australian Capital Territory.
-The area has 10.0% of residents aged 65 and over (730 people), which is lower than the 15.3% in Australian Capital Territory.
-Health outcomes among seniors present some challenges, requiring more attention than the broader population.
+Common health conditions are somewhat typical of the general population but higher than the national average among older cohorts.
+Private health cover is exceptionally high at approximately 59% of the total population (4247 people).
+The most common medical conditions are asthma and mental health issues, affecting 10.3% and 9.5% of residents respectively.
+67.6% of residents report being completely clear of medical ailments, compared to 68.1% across the Australian Capital Territory.
+10.0% of residents are aged 65 and over (723 people), which is lower than the 15.3% in the Australian Capital Territory.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health